Tornadoes of 2012: March 15 (Michigan)

+The Dexter, Michigan EF3 tornado near Brass Creek.

 As a weak disturbance moved across the Ohio Valley, energy associated with the system, combined with abnormally warm temperatures, led to the formation of severe thunderstorms from Michigan to the Gulf States, where the Storm Prediction Center had already issued a Slight risk.
 As the day progressed, isolated thunderstorms began to form and quickly strengthened into tornado-producing cells across the state of Michigan, with Tornado Warnings being issued for Lenawee, Washtenaw, Lapeer, and Monroe Counties.
 After surveying the area, the National Weather Service confirmed three tornado touchdowns on March 15 across Michigan.
 The first was an EF0, causing minor tree, structure, and power line damage.
 The second was rated an EF2, uprooting many trees and shifting a house off of its foundation 3 mi south of Columbiaville, Michigan, 5 mi northwest of Lapeer, Michigan.
 The final was rated an EF3 on the Enhanced Fujita Scale, with winds between 135 and 140 mph.
 This tornado impacted the city of Dexter, where severe structural damage was recorded and multiple homes were destroyed.